• Skip to primary navigation

 • Completely cool the mixture and store in the fridge for up to 1 month.

-• Pidatha Kinda Pappu (Jhal Muri)
+• Andhra Pidatha Kinda Pappu (Jhal Muri)

 Undrallu & Allam Pachadi